 With the adaptations for provenance gathering made in the original SDM [9], it is now possible to use the collected provenance data to generate a provenance graph for analysis.
 The collected game data, known as game flux log, is exported to Prov Viewer, which is a provenance graph visualization tool based on our previous work [8], related to provenance visualization and adapted for usage in SDM.
 In the Prov Viewer, the data is processed and used to generate a provenance graph of the game session to aid the analysis process.

 After the game flux log is processed and the graph is generated, our system draws the graph on the screen so the user can analyze it.
 Figure 5 illustrates the graphical user interface (GUI) of Prov Viewer and the displayed provenance graph from a gameplay session generated by SDM.
 Using the visual notations defined at [8], square vertex represents an activity, while circle represents an entity and an octagon represents an agent.
 The provenance graph is displayed at the center of the screen but only part of it is visible due to the graph size.
 However it is possible to zoom in or out and navigate through the graph.
 The graph layout is set to be similar to a spread sheet, where each “line” represents the activities of each agent and each “column” represents a day in the game.
 The layout can be customized by creating new layouts or using existing ones available at JUNG.
 The filters, specifically defined for SDM, are located at the lower region of the interface.
-Starting with the buttons, the first one is “Granularity: 7 days”.
-This button is only an example of grouping vertices together for the same agent.
-In this case, it groups vertices from the same week.
-This is useful for huge graphs, which allows summarizing displayed information in a weekly basis.

 The “CollapseAgent” button collapses all the agent’s vertices into the agent itself.
 It is useful to detect if an agent had any influence throughout the game, instead of looking vertex by vertex.
 The “Collapse” button allows the user to collapse selected vertices, creating a meta-vertex that summarizes edges (influences) by type.
 The “Extend” button removes the last collapse made to generate the selected meta-vertex.

 Figure 4: Provenance information gathered from the game for software development (a), employee (b), and actions (c).